thomasesmith/vw-car-net-api/README.md

 # Connecting to the Volkswagen Car-Net API
 ### The Update!

-This document is intended to be a report my findings expirimenting with the VW Car-Net app's api since the service's update in October of 2019.
+This document is intended to be a report of my findings experimenting with the VW Car-Net app's api since the service's update in October of 2019.
 How you use this information is your responsibility. **I have no idea if using the API in this manner violates the terms of service of the VW Car-Net service that you agreed to when you signed up.
 So, [if I were us](https://www.youtube.com/watch?v=pvCQvIrH35s), I would just assume that it does.
 Proceed at your own risk.**.

 This README will stay code-agnostic and just detail the http requests to the API, what is required to include with each request, and a general idea of what you can expect back from the server in response.